 The band’s name also speaks to the desire to be different.
 After all, ordinary monkeys live in a warm climate.

 The exact origin of the phrase Arctic Monkeys, proposed by Jamie Cook as the band’s name, is unknown.
-However, it can be assumed that the name is connected to The Monkees, an American rock band that played in the 60s.
+However, it can be assumed that the name is associated with The Monkees, an American rock band active in the 60s.
 The band was internationally known, sold 75 million records, and resumed their activity repeatedly.
 Therefore, music-loving Turner and Cook would certainly have known about it.
 And since The Monkees was founded in warm Los Angeles, the guys from cool Sheffield decided to become Arctic Monkeys.

-Interestingly, the logo deformation, characteristic of all subsequent signs of the musicians, was also present in The Monkees’ logo.
+Interestingly, the logo deformation, characteristic of all subsequent musicians’ logos, was also present in The Monkees’ logo.

 2007 – 2008

-The emblem of 2007 appeared on the band’s second studio album – Favourite Worst Nightmare.
-The sign differs by the transformed letters of the name.
+The emblem of 2007 appeared on the band’s second studio album, Favorite Worst Nightmare.
+The sign differs in the transformed letters of the name.
 The band’s name seems to be a shadow of the real letters.
 Half of the shadow falls on the asphalt, and half continues on the house wall.
 Because of the curve, the symbols are unnaturally elongated and fractured in the center.

 The method is related to the theme of nightmares.
 It hints at the fear of an unknown object when you see its approaching shadow.
 Depending on the distance, the shadow of even a very small object grows to gigantic sizes and stirs the imagination.